-The relevant information is contained in the enhanced DBS disclosure certificate for management positions.
-It can also be obtained through the Teacher Regulation Agency Services system.
+The relevant information is contained in the enhanced DBS disclosure certificate (which the School obtains for all posts at the School that amount to regulated activity).
+It can also be obtained through the Teaching Regulation Agency Teacher Services system.
 The School will use either, or both, methods to obtain this information.